robertpiosik/CodeWebChat/README.md

 Select folders and files for context, type instructions, and pick your favorite chatbot—to continue in the browser, or call a model provider of choice—to stay in the editor.

-Once the response is ready, all changes can be applied to the codebase after you review them in a transparent and safe way.
+Once the response is ready, multi-file suggested changes can be applied to the codebase after you review them in a transparent and safe way.

 **Guiding principles**